Taking on the World, One Adventure at a Time

 Growing up, my family of origination took many summer cross country car trips to visit national parks and visit family in California.
 Our grandparents were in CA while we lived in CA, MD, KS, and TN.
 By the time I was 7 years old, I had lived in 4 states, and travelled cross country several times.
 My new friends in Montgomery County TN, had hardly been out of the county!
 And yet, I discovered early, we are basically all the same..

-My earliest travel adventure was the Montreal World’s Fair.
-I was 3 years and held a urinating horny toad in my hand, we saw bright red uniformed soldiers with puffy helmets on their head standing at attention on the field in Quebec, Canada.
-We camped and I fell into a mud puddle wearing my new hand-made terry clothe swim suit, trying to keep up with my three elder siblings.
+My earliest travel adventure was in 1967 at the Montreal World’s Fair., I was 3 1/2 years and held a urinating horny toad in my hand, we saw the brightly dressed in red soldiers with puffy helmets on their head standing at attention on the field in Quebec, Canada.
+We camped for several days and I fell into the largest mud puddle and got mud all over my new hand-made terry clothe swim suit, trying to keep up with my three elder siblings.
+What an experience!
 My youngest sister’s first memory is her looking out over the Grand Canyon and hearing a voice exclaiming the beauty; she was probably two and was sitting on our dad’s shoulders, while we walked along the canyon ridge.

-Later, as a parent, my travels were focused around traveling soccer and swim meets with both children.
+Later, as a parent, my travels were focused around local travel to school, sports, and church events; then graduating to traveling soccer leagues with both children, local swim team meets, and enjoying general all around family life.
 In 2003, my children and I explored Mexico and Belize on a cruise.
 It was our first off shore adventure, and felt safe and controlled with the excursions planned from the ship.

 As a human family, it seems we all want to be happy and safe, and take care of our families.

 Finished my first thru hike of 4 weeks in spring 2022 on the Benton McKaye (mc-eye) Trail !
 Wow, being off the grid in this crazy world replenished and renewed my soul.
 And we discovered why all the bears are on the AT: because that’s where all the hikers are!
 We only met 9 other thru hikers on the BMT in four weeks.
 Along with our two sightings of hog families, with their daily buffet lines and rock beds.
-Thank you Ken, for protecting me during the moss wars, I could have never completed this hike without you!
+Thanks to my partner Ken, I was able to be organized and geared up properly.

 “We started to beg for food at the parking lot; but held off and had a wonderful celebration late lunch with Audrey at Longhorns.
 Yum Yum!”